BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

    :alt: Generating seed phrase

-Creating a password is the next step, which was described in ::ref:`Easy onboarding` part.
+Creating a password is the next step, which was described in :ref:`easy onboarding` part.
 When the password was filled in, press the ‘Start using your wallet’ button

 Once your wallet is created, the main screen will show up without popup with the seed phrase verification.